aws-samples/aws-cdk-quickstart-lambda-insights/README.md

  * `cdk bootstrap`   CDK Bootstrapping
  * `cdk synth`       Emits the synthesized CloudFormation template
  * `cdk deploy`      Deploy the Stack
- *

-Manually modify the security group of the LambdaIO to allow ingress traffic.

 # Deleting/Destroying